arp242/arp242.net/_posts/static-go.md

   that it can also get user information from LDAP or NIS.
 If you don't use that – most people don't – then there is no real difference.

-  On Windows there is only a Go implementation, and this doesn't apply.
+  On Windows there is only a Go implementation and this doesn't apply.

 - `net` can use the C standard library to resolve domain names, but by default it uses the Go client.
 The C library has a few more features (e.g. you can